HazyGravy/HazyGravy/README.md

 ### 🧱 Log

 - Developing a comprehensive lexicon of programming languages
 - Penetration testing and cyber security
+- Focus: Language knowledge, development, and a clean syntax
-- Application development pertaining to mainstream technology and devices
+- Frontend/backend development

 ---